DeepSenseCA/echofilter/docs/source/usage_guide.rst

       from 3e (e.g. ``C:\Program Files\echofilter``) to the list

-7. You can now run echofilter on some files, by using the echofilter command in the terminal.
-Example commands are shown below.
+7. You can now run echofilter on some files, by using the echofilter command in the terminal. :ref:`Example commands` are shown below.

 .. raw:: latex